-The bill amends various sections of Florida law to enhance protections for first responders and address law enforcement issues.
-It allows first responder amputees to serve without accommodations if they meet certification requirements and establishes the Florida Medal of Valor and the Florida Blue/Red Heart Medal to honor those who show exceptional bravery or are injured in the line of duty.
-A board appointed by the Governor and legislative leaders will evaluate applications for these awards.
-Additionally, the bill prohibits the use of motor vehicle kill switches, with certain exceptions, and imposes criminal penalties for violations.
-It also introduces a mandatory minimum sentence of 25 years for attempted murder against specified justice system personnel and emphasizes the importance of prosecuting false crime reports as a public safety threat.
+The bill amends various sections of Florida law to enhance protections and recognition for first responders and law enforcement personnel.
+It allows first responder amputees to continue serving without accommodations if they meet certification requirements.
+Additionally, it establishes the Florida Medal of Valor and the Florida Blue/Red Heart Medal to honor first responders who demonstrate exceptional bravery or are injured in the line of duty, with a board appointed by the Governor and legislative leaders to evaluate applications for these awards.
+The legislation also prohibits unauthorized individuals from using motor vehicle kill switches and imposes a mandatory minimum sentence of 25 years for attempted murder against specified justice system personnel.

 H 1371 c1: 775.0823, 951.27